szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 - [EarthData](https://earthdata.nasa.gov/): NASA data
 - [Data.world](https://data.world/): Data from various sources

+### Use JSON Data

 Each of these websites has a search engine that can help you find datasets that you might be interested in.
-In general, keep in mind that we want to use JSON files.
+In general, keep in mind that __we want to use JSON files__.
 Some sites will give you an option of multiple formats.
 If not, you may want to convert the data into JSON.
 For instance, if you encounter CSV files (which is common), you can use the [CSVtoJSON](https://csv.keyangxiang.com/) tool to convert the data into JSON.
 There are many online converters out there, so don't be discouraged if your data is not in a format you want.

 Okay, enough prepping.
 Let's get started!
 Attempt the Challenges below to get going with your ideas. __Above all, remember to have fun with your projects!__